 Centaur Intelligence is in infancy.
 Babies can use sign language before they speak – sign language does not require a vocal apparatus.
 Babies understand more than we think.
 That’s where Centaur Intelligence is: no developed vocal apparatus yet, but it is capable of more than we think.
 Only people who know about teaching babies sign language are in the know.

 We should remember that each machine is good at a particular aspect (for which it has data and algorithms).
 Humans are a universal machine that is good at many things at once.
 If Watson beat a champion in Jeopardy, it won’t be good at high jump, empathy and simply making dinner as a single machine.

 I always thought that if the humankind used the resources equal to the overall technology spend on understanding itself, we would have been equally or more advanced without machines.
 Entering the Era of Data, I realize that technology is just a step on the people’s quest to understanding themselves.
 In this prediction season, I predict that our century will be the century of comprehending the human abilities.

 Follow Svetlana on Twitter @Sve_Sic

-Category: data-scientist ai analytics big-data centaur-intelligence deep-learning humans information-everywhere innovation machine-learning mathematics
+Category: data-scientist ai analytics centaur-intelligence data-and-analytics-strategies deep-learning humans information-everywhere innovation machine-learning mathematics

 Tags: data-scientist ai artificial-intelligence centaur-intelligence data-paprazzi gartner-predicts information-everywhere machine-learning market-analysis